ttkorhonen/myDocument/docs/genericdocs/EPICS_intro.md

 the following software components:

--   IOC Database: A memory resident database containing a set of named `records  <mydocs:manual/aorecord>`{.interpreted-text role="doc"} of various types.
+-   IOC Database: A memory resident database containing a set of named records of various types.
 The records host the process variables that were mentioned above.
 -   Scanners: The mechanisms for processing records in the IOC database.
 -   Record Support: Each record type has an associated set of record